ItsMateo20/Facebook-Messenger-Call-Duration-Analysis/README.md

 This Python script, along with the accompanying README, was created by **[OpenAI's language model](chat.openai.com)**.
 The script analyzes Facebook Messenger data to calculate the total call duration across conversations.
 It reads JSON files containing message data and extracts call durations for analysis.

+## Preview

+You can preview the script function on the page at https://itsmateo20.github.io/Facebook-Messenger-Call-Duration-Analysis/

 ## Features

 - Calculates total call duration from multiple JSON files.